jacksluong/dotfiles/README.md

 1. **`before` scripts.** These scripts live in `home/.chezmoiscripts/` and run before the apply itself, in alphabetical order.
-In this repo, they install Homebrew, set up tools that ship their own installer (Claude Code, pnpm, playwright-cli), set up SSH keys, and do other things.
+In this repo, they install Homebrew, set up tools that ship their own installer (e.g., Claude Code, pnpm, playwright-cli), set up SSH keys, and do other things.
 2. **The apply.** I have chezmoi track an external git repo that contains my AI skills, so that gets cloned.
 Then, every managed file is rendered and written